DriveSplat: Unified Neural Gaussian Reconstruction for Dynamic Driving Scenes: Conclusion

 \section{Conclusion}

 We have introduced the DriveSplat, a novel approach for 3D reconstruction in driving scenarios that enhances the accuracy of both static and dynamic elements.
-By integrating a partitioned background optimization module with depth and normal priors, our method captures detailed scene geometry for a large-scale background.
-By tracking the poses of moving vehicles and applying deformable Gaussians to non-rigid actors, dynamic elements achieve a more accurate reconstruction.
+By integrating scene-aware multi-scale Gaussian representation with depth and normal priors, our method captures detailed scene geometry for a large-scale background.
+By tracking the poses of moving vehicles and applying anchor-centric motion modeling and deformation propagation to non-rigid actors, dynamic elements achieve accurate and efficient reconstruction.
 DriveSplat achieves state-of-the-art performance in novel-view synthesis tasks on two autonomous driving datasets, allowing high-quality geometry representation and large-scale scene reconstruction.